balcortex/100_days_code_web_development/README.md

 ### JavaScript: The Prototype - Pt 1

 Today I learned about the prototype, which is like a parent object.
 All objects that inherit from the prototype have access to all its methods and properties

+## Day 166 - 2024/04/01

+### JavaScript: The Prototype - Pt 2

+Today I learned that defining methods in the prototype helps us save memory because the method is created only once and not in every object like in the constructor